 Since its beginning in the year 2000, Bacula has used backup to tape as one of its fundamental features, embracing many different types of existing and emerging tape backup hardware.

 Bacula Enterprise Edition is based on the Bacula community project (bacula.org) which was created as a tape-oriented backup software since its conception as one of the main media types.
 Supporting backup to tape has always been a #1 priority for the first corporate-level clients.
 Bacula Enterprise tape backup software is enterprise-ready.
-Our tape backup solution is completely agnostic when it comes to drives, autoloaders and library models.
+Our tape backup solutions are completely agnostic when it comes to drives, autoloaders and library models.
 This means that a large range of tape management systems are available to the Bacula user.
 The advantage of Bacula’s architecture is that, as long as the hardware can be accessed via mt/mtx commands, Bacula will be able to utilize it.
 This feature allows tape backup server to reuse tape units that could not be recognized by newer backup solutions.

 Bacula Enterprise Edition’s tape backup software implementation and production work is very simple and scalable; it doesn’t require additional licenses for custom configuration and scalability which results in significant savings of operational costs, without the surcharges for use of agent and new devices.